DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

-Group 8: Continues Delivery Setup Chain and How to Replicate it
+Group 8: Continues Delivery Setup Chain Documentation
 ==============================================================
-## The Architecture of Continues Deliver and Integration
+# Link Minimal Viable Prototype

+TO DO In the top of the document, you provide a link to your MVP application serving at least a static HTML page.

+# A Brief Description of the Continues Delivery Technology

+#### Overview of the Setup

 Our setup consists of the following components

 - GitHub repository.
-Repository of the Web Application and where new changes to the application are being pushed.
+Repository of the Web Application ( our Minimal Viable Prototype ) and where new changes to the application are being pushed.
 - DockerHub repository.
 The repository where the docker image is being hosted.
 - Remote Machine on DigitalOcean with Jenkins Server.
 This server runs the build and delivery jobs.
 - The remote machine on DigitalOcean with the Static Web Server.
 Where the Web Application is being deployed and hosted.